anandksrao/long_vs_short/exercise.md

 samtools index shortReadsCov30_aligned.sorted.bam
 ```

-To visualise the alignment open Tablet and load your sorted.bam file as the assembly and your ref.fasta file as reference.
+To visualise the alignment open the [Tablet](https://ics.hutton.ac.uk/tablet/) assembly viewer, and load your sorted.bam file as the assembly and your ref.fasta file as reference.
 A new entry should appear in the left column.
 Select it and have a look at the assembly.
 If you don’t see the coverage, go to ‘Advanced’ and select ‘coverage’.

 How do you explain the difference between the *de-novo* and the alignment assembly?